VR Simulation

 Talk to the avatar

-The learner greets the avatar out loud and the conversation begins — back and forth, in real time, just like a real exchange.
+The trainee greets the avatar out loud and the conversation begins — back and forth, in real time, just like the real exchange.

 Handle